Alejogb1/job-board/blog-data/why-isnt-the-rails-errors-partial-rendering.md

 id: "why-isnt-the-rails-errors-partial-rendering"
 ---

-Okay, let's tackle this.
-So, you're experiencing the frustrating scenario where your Rails errors partial just isn't showing up, despite what seems like a perfectly good setup.
+,  So, you're experiencing the frustrating scenario where your Rails errors partial just isn't showing up, despite what seems like a perfectly good setup.
 It's a problem I’ve bumped into myself a few times over the years, usually late on a friday, just when you think you’ve got everything buttoned up.
 It’s never the code that’s ‘bad,’ more often that the context hasn’t been carefully considered.
 I’m going to approach this in a way that hopefully illuminates some of the more common causes, drawing on those prior frustrating evenings, and we'll avoid the usual hand-waving.

 At its core, the failure of a Rails errors partial to render often boils down to one of a few key issues, and it's important to consider these systematically.
 Let’s start with the most basic and then move to the more nuanced scenarios: the presence and scope of the error object itself, the rendering logic you have in place, and finally the interaction with form helpers or custom validation logic.